Other metadata variables¶

 Technically there are packages that do not strictly require this restriction since they handle missing test prerequisites gracefully (e.g. by skipping the tests).
 However, we enforce the rule for all packages since omitting the restriction by mistake is much more common, and there is little harm in overspecifying it.

-LICENSE variable must explicitly list licenses for all files
+LICENSE variable must explicitly list all licenses pertaining

-conditional to USE flags, appropriate USE conditionals need to
+licenses are conditional to USE flags, appropriate USE conditionals

 If a package bundles any dependencies that are either installed, statically linked or in any other way combined with installed files, the licenses of these dependencies need to be listed as well.
 This is not presently required when statically linking to dependencies installed by separate packages in the repository.

-The licenses for files that are not installed but that are used at build time are not listed explicitly.
+The licenses for files that are neither installed nor used at build time shall not be listed.

 Rationale: the primary purpose of the license support in the package manager is to provide the users with ability to decide on acceptable licenses for their installed systems (and binary packages).
 In order for this to work effectively, the packages must provide a correct and complete license list.